Get

 Dogs that display compulsive tail chasing are less likely to be tempted away by redirection techniques, and even if you manage to get their attention temporarily, they’re likely to start chasing their tail again shortly after.

-Canine-compulsive disorder is often treated with medication and management techniques, so speak to your vet if you suspect your dog is experiencing this issue.
+The canine-compulsive disorder is often treated with medication and management techniques, so speak to a vet if you suspect your dog is experiencing this issue.

 7. Reinforced Behavior